scala/scala3/docs/docs/reference/overview.md

    (Planned) Adding a `null` value to every type has been called a "Billion Dollar Mistake" by its creator, Tony Hoare.
 With the introduction of union types, we can now do better.
-   A type like `String` would not carry the `null` value.
-To express that a value could be `null`, one would use the union type `String | Null`.
-For backwards compatibility and Java interoperability, selecting on a value that's possibly `null` would still be permitted but would have a declared effect that a `NullPointerException` can be thrown (see next section).
+   A type like `String` will not carry the `null` value.
+To express that a value can be `null`, one will use the union type `String | Null` instead.
+For backwards compatibility and Java interoperability, selecting on a value that's possibly `null` will still be permitted but will have a declared effect that a `NullPointerException` can be thrown (see next section).

  - Effect Capabilities